sooswastaken/schedule.soos.dev/README.md

 ## React rewrite of period.soosbot.com

-View the production build (made in plain javascript) [here](https://github.com/sooswastaken/period.soosbot.com/tree/main)
+This build is currently in production.
+It is still buggy and does not have a weekend function.